namhaivu173/Uber_Lyft_project/README.md

 - Perform data cleaning, EDA, and conduct hypothesis tests to explore the main differences in characteristics between Lyft & Uber services
 - Visualize insights using interactive maps and charts
 - Construct regression models to examine the major factors influencing the prices of Lyft & Uber
-- Construct classificatation models to examine the major factors determining whether prices will surge or not
+- Construct classification models to examine the major factors determining whether prices will surge or not

 ## III.
 Files shared: